Gatsbywax/wax-blockchain/tokenomics/proposals/subjective-cpu-net+actions.md

-# Non-subjective Fee Model for WAX: Network (Net) and Transaction Actions
+# Fee Model for WAX: Network (Net) and Transaction Actions

 Using the network (Net) consumed and the number of actions in a transaction as a basis for the fee calculation provides an alternative to CPU-based fees that may be more objective, as Net is a concrete resource (it represents the storage required for transaction history) and the number of actions is an easily countable metric.
 Here's how such a formula might look.